Walks can be pretty stressful

-- Try to keep yourself between your dog and the trigger, I know this is often not easy because their reactivity is usually pretty intense, hence why I recommend avoiding it as much as possible until your training is further along.
+- Try to keep yourself between your dog and the trigger, again I know this is often not easy because their reactivity is usually pretty intense, hence why I recommend avoiding it as much as possible until your training is further along.

 - Speak calmly but in a light, confident voice ‘It’s ok Buddy, I’ve got you, we’re ok’

-Once you are able to give some time and training to your dog’s reactivity, they will gradually be able to cope with these close encounter situations, but until then…. ^^THIS^^ is my advice, but read on for some more information and a FREE Resource that could help you….
+Once you’re able to give some time and training to your dog’s reactivity, they will gradually be able to cope with these close encounter situations better, but until then…. ^^THIS^^ is my advice.

 Now I know (first hand) how stressful, upsetting and downright exhausting it can be when you have a reactive dog, whatever their trigger may be, I’ve had them myself, and worked with many.
 I know how much it can get you down, put a strain on your family and feel like all the wonderful reasons and dreams you had of sharing your life with your dog, seem to have disappeared out of the window!